firebase/firebase-cpp-sdk/release_build_files/readme.md

 ### 7.0.0
 -   Changes
     -   General (iOS): iOS SDKs are now built using Xcode 11.7.
+    -   General (Desktop): Windows libraries are now built using Visual Studio 2019, which remains ABI-compatible with 2015 and 2017.
+The libraries have been moved from libs/windows/VS2015 to libs/windows/VS2019 to reflect this.
+    -   General (Desktop): Linux libraries are now built with both the C++11 ABI and the legacy ABI.
+The libraries have been moved from libs/linux/${arch} to libs/linux/${arch}/legacy and libs/linux/${arch}/cxx11 to reflect this.
     -   AdMob (Android): Fix a JNI error when initializing without Firebase App.
     -   Analytics: Remove deprecated SetMinimumSessionDuration call.
     -   Installations: Added Installations SDK.
 See [Documentations](http://firebase.google.com/docs/reference/cpp/namespace/firebase/installations) for